-What does it cost to have my home or office swept?
+What does it cost to have a TSCM bug sweep of a home or office?

 There are some companies who will carry out a bug sweep using one or two items of equipment designed to detect transmissions from bugs.
 These are generally hand held devices costing just a few thousand pounds.

 The problem with this approach is that they rely on two things, firstly that the transmitter is actually transmitting at the time of the sweep, and secondly that there are no other signals in the background to interfere with detection.

 (1) GSM transmitters that are some of the most common in use today, work on the same principal as a mobile phone.
 A mobile phone does not transmit unless it is being used, and a GSM bug does not transmit unless someone is actually listening at the time.

 (2) There are many remote controlled bugging devices on the market, that can be switched on and off remotely.